SalomonMetre/LearningDartAndFlutter/UIs/stateless_widget/README.md

-### This project introduces you to creating stateless widgets.
+### This project shows you how to create stateless widgets.
+Learn more about Stateless wigets here : `https://api.flutter.dev/flutter/widgets/StatelessWidget-class.html`